Thembisile/NolwaziGPT/README.md

 ## Testing the API

-You can test the API using tools like `curl`, Postman, or any HTTP client library in a programming language of your choice.
+You can test the API using tools like `curl`, Django Rest Frame, or any HTTP client library in a programming language of your choice.

 Here's an example of how to call an endpoint using `curl`: